 Antoninus is admitted by all to have been noble and good, neither oppressive to the Christians nor severe to any of his other subjects; instead, he showed the Christians great respect and added to the honour in which Hadrian had been wont to hold them.
 (Historia Romana)

-It would seem remarkable, therefore, if Marcus, who had been the right-hand man in this administration of Antoninus, had suddenly performed a policy u-turn and decided to persecute the Christians instead.
+It would seem highly remarkable, therefore, if Marcus (of all people!) who had been the right-hand man in this administration of Antoninus, had suddenly performed a dramatic policy u-turn regarding the Christians and started actively persecuting them on a massive scale instead.

 As it happens, the fastest growing form of Christianity during Marcus’ reign was Montanism.
 We know that the Montanists were eradicated from history not because they were persecuted by Marcus Aurelius or the Roman authorities, however, but because they were persecuted and excommunicated by other Christians, possibly including the leaders of the orthodox church in Lyons.

 Stoic Therapy Toolkit